awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 Follow these steps to connect to AppStream 2\.0 and start an application streaming session\.

+1. If your administrator requires you to sign in first through your organization's sign\-in page, complete the tasks in this step\.

+   If your administrator doesn't require you to sign in through your organization's sign\-in page, skip the tasks in this step and proceed to step 2\.

+   1. Navigate to your organizational sign\-in page and enter your domain credentials when prompted\.

+   1. After you sign in, you are redirected to a page that displays one or more applications that are available for your AppStream 2\.0 streaming session\. **Desktop View** is also available, if enabled by your administrator\.

+   1. Choose an application or, if available, **Desktop View**\.

+1. If your administrator doesn't require you to sign in first through your organization's sign\-in page, do either of the following:
-1. If you received a welcome email that notifies you to start accessing your apps using AppStream 2\.0, open the email, and then click the **Login page** link\.
+   + If this is the first time that you've used AppStream 2\.0 and you receive a welcome email that notifies you to start accessing your applications using AppStream 2\.0:

+     1. Open the email, and then select the **Login page** link\.

      1. Enter your email address and the temporary password that was provided in the email, and then choose **Log in**\.

      1. When prompted, enter a new password, confirm it, and then choose **Set Password**\.

+     1. After a few moments, the AppStream 2\.0 portal opens, displaying one or more applications that are available for your AppStream 2\.0 streaming session\. **Desktop View** is also available, if enabled by your administrator\.

+     1. Choose an application or, if available, **Desktop View**\.
+   + If this isn't the first time that you've used AppStream 2\.0 and your administrator has provided you with the web address \(URL\) for the AppStream 2\.0 portal:

+     1. Enter the URL provided by your administrator to navigate to the AppStream 2\.0 portal\.

+     1. Enter your password when prompted, and choose **Connect**\.

-1. When the AppStream 2\.0 application portal opens, displaying applications that your administrator has made available to you for streaming, click an application to start it\.
+     1. After a few moments, the AppStream 2\.0 portal opens, displaying one or more applications that are available for your AppStream 2\.0 streaming session\. **Desktop View** is also available, if enabled by your administrator\.

 ## Monitors and Display Resolution<a name="web-browser-monitors-display-resolution-user"></a>